lewagon/dotfiles/04-Front-End/03-Frontend-Advanced/README.md

 #### `01-Content-migration`

 The objective of this challenge is to migrate your poor HTML website into a nice Middleman project with templates and SASS.
-Start with a fork/clone of our [middleman boilerplate](https://github.com/lewagon/middleman-boilerplate)

 #### `02-Style-migration`